uyuni-project/prometheus-uyuni-sd/README.md

+# Fork archived

+Uyuni service discovery has been added to Prometheus 2.31.0.
+The source code is manintained [upstream](https://github.com/prometheus/prometheus).

 # Prometheus with Uyuni Service Discovery

 This is a fork of Prometheus with the purpose of maintaining Uyuni service discovery.